Probate Q&A Series

 • Direction on sale or retention of real property.

-The clerk will set a hearing, consider evidence, and issue an order.
-Heirs have standing to participate at every stage.
+The clerk may set a hearing, consider evidence, and issue an order.
+Heirs may have standing to participate depending on the matter at issue.

 4. Petitioning for a Qualified Personal Representative

 Heirs often prefer to manage the estate themselves rather than rely on a public administrator.
-Under N.C.G.S. § 28A-6-1, any heir who is a North Carolina resident, at least 18 years old, and of sound mind can petition the clerk for appointment as administrator.
-If the clerk finds the petitioner eligible and no valid objections arise, the clerk will issue letters of administration to the heir.
-Once appointed, the new administrator has the same duties and powers as a public administrator but answers directly to the family.
+Under N.C.G.S. § 28A-4-1, persons entitled to apply for letters of administration have priority for appointment, subject to statutory qualifications and disqualifications.
+An heir seeking appointment must be qualified under North Carolina law.
+If the clerk finds the petitioner eligible and no valid objections arise, the clerk may issue letters of administration to that person.
+Once appointed, the new administrator has the same duties and powers as a public administrator.

 5. Hiring Legal Representation